ibm-build-lab/terraform-ibm-cloud-pak/modules/Db2/README.md

 ## Uninstall

-**Note**: The uninstall/cleanup process is a work in progress at this time, we are identifying the objects that need to be deleted in order to have a successful re-installation.
+**Note**: The uninstall or cleanup process is a work in progress at this time, we are identifying the objects that need to be deleted in order to have a successful re-installation.